leanprover-contrib/leanprover-contrib/README.md

   Unfortunately this means we have to store state between runs.
 * Use `mathlibtools` as a Python project instead of `leanproject` CLI?
 * We can list checked in projects on the community website.
 (Sorted by # of GH stars as popularity maybe?)
+* It's essential that projects keep the latest `lean-3.*.*` branch updated instead of working only on `master`.
+  We should provide a GH Action that mirrors `master` to the right branch.